Key Partners

 After the success of the seminar series in 2024, the Roots and Bridges: APRU Indigenous Connections Seminar Series will continue in 2025, giving academics and students from APRU member universities and other guest universities the opportunity to share works-in-progress, exchange insightful ideas and strategies, and explore relevant topics related to Indigenous Peoples and communities from the Asia-Pacific region.

-Network researchers from a broad range of academic fields will present their fieldwork, research, methodologies, insights, and findings during eight virtual events.
+Network researchers from a broad range of academic fields will present their fieldwork, research, methodologies, insights, and findings during six virtual events.
 The series aims to present, explore, and extend the possibilities of international collaborations among the participants.
 They will highlight Indigenous-led methodologies, Indigenous and First Nations knowledges, languages place-based research, leadership programs, teaching and learning, and related topics.

 Seminar series aims: